Interior and Exterior Renovations

 Note: During building season (April 1 - October 31), processing times may take longer, due to the number of applications that are submitted during this time.

-In most cases, it will take 5-7 business days for review and decision.
+In most cases, it will take 5-7 business days for review and decision once an application is deemed complete.
 Depending on the size or location of the proposed building, consultation with neighbouring landowners may be required.
 If this is the case for your build, the timeline for review is extended by approximately three weeks.

 What are the fees?